 Lyell is now a historical reserve with walking and biking tracks surrounding a grass camping ground.
 The Department of Conservation and the Department of Lands and Surveys, established Lyell as a historical reserve to remember Lyell's existence.
-Today, visitors are encouraged to pan for gold, in the ‘gold fossicking reserve' on the Lyell Creek, and are able to camp at the sight of the old town.
+Today, visitors are encouraged to pan for gold, in the ‘gold fossicking reserve' on the Lyell Creek, and are able to camp at the site of the old town.
 Historic boards and plaques have been erected by both departments to show visitors what life was like for the residents of Lyell and how much the area has changed.
 These boards also show the few remaining pieces of evidence of the town.

 Dray roads and walking tracks from the camping site lead to significant areas in the town's history.
 One such site is the United Alpine mine and Croesus mine, whose battery is still there.
 Other paths lead to the neighbouring towns of Zalatown and Gibbstown, old building sites, and the tunnel in which gold was first discovered by Māori in 1862.
 Yet the most popular walk is only five minutes from the camping ground and leads to the old cemetery of Lyell.
 Surrounded by dense bush, this cemetery has a handful of headstones enclosed by iron railings.
 Although much of Lyell's history and buildings have been destroyed, the cemetery has been preserved in an attempt to remember the lives of those who lived here.

 Lyell today is a very different place to what is was 100 years ago.
 It is hard to imagine, when standing in the historic reserve, that people used to live here.
 Amongst the blackberry and gorse there were houses, shops and hotels.
 Surrounded by forested hills, it is a beautiful place to be.
 Yet when you are standing graveyard of an abandoned town, it does seem 'spooky'.